haakon8855/overleaf-relative-line-numbers/README.md

-# Overleaf Relative Line Numbers
+# Relative Line Numbering for Overleaf

-Changes the line numbering style in Overleaf to relative.
+Adds the ability to change the line numbering style in Overleaf to relative.